 If you have lost some or all of your teeth, partial and complete dentures can help restore your smile and regain function.

 Our services include both conventional complete dentures and immediate complete dentures.
-When Dr. Lipat and Dr. Hamel customize your denture for you, they will take impressions and measurements that can take several appointments.
+When Dr. Riad customize your denture for you, he will take impressions and measurements that can take several appointments.
 The conventional denture is delivered after all your teeth have been removed and several months of healing has taken place (if extractions are required).

 Immediate Complete Dentures

 The immediate denture is delivered at the day of extraction so that the wearer does not have to be without teeth during the healing period.
 Immediate dentures, however, will require several adjustment and reline appointments as your tissue and bone heal.
 Often it is necessary to replace an immediate denture with a conventional denture after healing has completed.